annarose13/Functional_Modelling_of_Melatonin_Action_in_the_Placenta/README.md

 ## Repository Structure

--   `porcine_data/` - This directory contains the script used to process and analyse the porcine bulk RNA sequencing data, as well as information on the samples.
+-   `porcine_data/` - This directory contains the script used to process and analyse the porcine bulk RNA sequencing data.
+Within this file you will find:

+    -   `Porcine_workflow.Rmd` - The main markdown file used to process all porcine data

+    -   `porcine_sample_info.csv` - This provides the metadata used from
+        the porcine study referenced in the thesis.

 -   `first_trimester/` - This directory contains the script used to process and analyse the first trimester single-cell RNA sequencing